AdobeDocs/workfront.en/help/quicksilver/agile/use-kanban-in-an-agile-team/add-existing-tasks-or-issues-to-the-kanban-board.md

 product-area: agile-and-teams;projects
 navigation-topic: use-kanban-in-an-agile-team
 title: Add existing tasks or issues to the Kanban board
 description: You can add any task or issue to a Kanban board if you have Manage access to the project.
-Keep the following in mind when moving a task or issue to a Kanban board:
+Keep the following in mind when moving a task or issue to a Kanban board - EDIT ME.
 ---

 # Add existing tasks or issues to the Kanban board